bitconnectCore/bitconnect-RPC-node-server/README.md

-# bitconnect-RPC-node-server
+# bitconnect-RPC-server-node

-**bitconnect BlockChain RPC Node Server For Cloud-Nodes, Apps, Bots And Explorers**
+**bitconnect BlockChain RPC Server Node For Clouds, Apps, Bots And Explorers**

 In linux bash, possibly peices together releases from: